 SEMN256/MUSC 205Music and IdentityMusic serves multiple roles: a force for social transformation, a flag of resistance, a proclamation of cultural identity, a catalyst for expressing emotion, an avenue to experiencing the sacred.
 Students will look at identity through the lens of contemporary and traditional American music and will consider how race, ethnicity, age, gender, national identity, and other factors express themselves in and are shaped by music.
-The ability to read music is not required; a love of music and an interest in American culture are essential.
-No music reading or basic theory knowledge is required.
+The ability to read music or understand basic music theory is not required; a love of music and an interest in American culture are essential.
 This course is a Shared Passages Sophomore Seminar.Prerequisite: Sophomores Only

 SEMN/ENGL264Global ShakespearesShakespeare is the most translated, adapted, performed, and published Western Author.
 Just what this means to Western and non-Western cultures is at the heart of this course.
 What does it mean to think of Shakespeare as a colonizing force?
 What additional ways are there to see the influence of his works?
 Many cultures have written back to Shakespeare, addressing race, sexuality, gender, and religion from their own cultural perspectives.
 What do exchanges between differently empowered cultures produce and reproduce?
 We'll tackle such questions as we read works by Shakespeare and literary/film adaptations from around the globe.
 And, closer to home, how do different communities in the United States receive and write back to Shakespeare?
 How do issues of race and class, especially, affect access to Shakespeare?
 A service learning project with the Intensive Learning Center of the Kalamazoo County Juvenile Home will allow your students there, and our class, to consider those questions.
 As we work with these students to write their own adaptations of Othello, we'll all consider how writing back to Shakespeare might be a good way to empower students to question the assumptions his plays make.
 This course is a Shared Passages Sophomore Seminar.Prerequisite: Sophomores Only